 The private key file is downloaded to your machine.
 You can move it to another location.
 Keep the key file secure.

-To create a user account specifically for the proxy, use
+user specifically for the proxy.
+You can use the

 For help with creating a user account, see Creating a user.